Isnag people: Name

+Isnag is derived from a combination of 'IS,' meaning 'recede,' and 'UNAG,' meaning 'interior.'
+Thus, it translates to 'people who live inland.'
+The Isnags are described as having a slender and graceful stature, being kind, hospitable, and generous, with a strong sense of self-reliance and courage.

 Various names have been used to differentiate the Isnag.
 The Spaniards referred to them as los Apayaos (referring to the river along which they live) and los Mandayas (taken from the Isnag term meaning “upstream”).
 In 1923, they were the last ethnic group to be conquered by the American colonialists.
 Before, they had no collective name.
 Instead, they referred to themselves based on their residence or whether they lived: upstream (Imandaya) or downstream (Imallod).

-At present, they are commonly known as Isnegs, which came from an Ilocano word itneg that means Inhabitants of the Tineg River.
-Some of them, however, still call themselves as Apayaos.
+The Isnags are called river people because they historically used riverways to navigate and settle in the mountains.
+The Imandaya prefer the upper streams "daya" of the Apayao River, Diksonan River, and Kadlay River, while the Imalawa favor the riverways of Vintar-surung, from Malawa (a sitio of Barangay DRAS, Calanasan) to Katoan (now Barangay Tanglagan, Calanasan).
+The Imallod live along the lower stream "allod" of the Apayao River.
+The Ingahan inhabit areas along the Nagan River while the Itawit domain is along the Tawit River, between Upper Atu' and Upper Pudtol in Apayao.
+The Isnags of Conner reside along a major tributary of the Matalag River.
+The Ehapayao/Iyapayao (Yapayao) prefer the Bulu River, known as 'payaw,' in the eastern part of Ilocos Norte and the northwestern part of Cagayan.

 Geography

-The Isnegs are native in Apayao province, which was formerly a sub-province of Mountain Province, but are also found in portions of Abra, Ilocos Norte, & Kalinga.
+The Isnags are native in Apayao province, which was formerly a sub-province of Mountain Province, but are also found in portions of Cagayan and Ilocos Norte.
 Apayao has an area of 397,720 hectares and is typographically divided into two parts: the Upper Apayao that is mountainous, and the Lower Apayao that is generally flat with rolling mountains and plateaus.
-Today, there are about 40,000 Isnegs living in Apayao.
-Isnag populations can also be found in the Eastern part of the Province of Ilocos Norte, specifically the municipalities of Adams, Carasi, Dumalneg and Solsona; and in the Northwestern part of the Province of Cagayan, specifically the municipalities of Sta.
-Praxedes, Claveria and Sanchez Mira.
+Today, there are about 50, 000 Isnags living in Apayao.
+Isnag populations can also be found in the Eastern part of the Province of Ilocos Norte, specifically the municipalities of Adams, Carasi, Marcos, Dingras, Vintar, Dumalneg and Solsona; and in the Northwestern part of the Province of Cagayan, specifically the municipalities of Santa Praxedes, Claveria, Pamplona and Sanchez Mira.
 The majority of them live along the Apayao River-Abulog River, Matalag River, and the small rivers on the hillsides of Ilocos Norte and Abra.